2026 New England Power Grid

 New England states promote behind-the-meter solar PV

-ISO-NE reduces the level of capacity to be procured in the Forward Capacity Auction to account for state policies promoting behind-the-meter solar PV.
+ISO-NE reduces the level of capacity to be procured in the capacity market to account for state policies promoting behind-the-meter solar PV.

 ISO-NE Forecasts Strong Growth of Solar PV Resources